- 70% of all respondents report sometimes say they have felt left out or excluded

 As a parent, it’s important you understand the age restrictions on social media, and only give access to your children once they are legally allowed.
 Talk to your children about the dangers of social media and cyberbullying, and make sure you create an environment where they feel communication is open enough to confess if they are being bullied or bullying another.

 As a young person, know that many people like to use an alter-ego online, yourself possibly included, but this doesn’t translate into real life.
 Cyberbullies hide behind the use of the internet, and if you put a stop to it, through reporting them online and telling an adult, it’s likely the abuse will stop.

 As a teacher, be aware of the long term effects cyberbullying can have on a young person.
 If they start becoming withdrawn and spending less time on their phone and with others, this could be a warning sign of a victim of cyberbullying.
 Ensure your school establishes a zero-tolerance policy to cyberbullying and has processes in place to protect young people from harm.

-As a school leader, or anyone responsible for ensuring the well-being of students, make sure you are using the appropriate tools to allow you to monitor the usage of social media and report on potentially harmful conversations.
-Smoothwall provides leading web filtering and monitoring services to schools in order to protect young people from online abuse.
+As a school leader, or anyone responsible for ensuring the well-being of students, make sure you are using the appropriate tools to allow you to track the usage of social media and report on potentially harmful conversations.
+Smoothwall provides leading web filtering and threat detection services to schools in order to protect young people from online abuse.

 If you or someone you know may be struggling with suicidal thoughts, you can call the U.S. National Suicide Prevention Lifeline at 800-273-TALK (8255) any time day or night, or chat online.
 For adults or organizations looking for advice or tools to protect young people in the digital world, please contact us for more information.